neryus/email-developer-handbook/README.md

 Collections of HTML email hacks that works and been tested
 ## Outlook desktop

 All Outlook desktop versions ignoring cellspacing value.
+No point ti use them, better use nested table to create some space between elements.

 ## Outlook.com p margin